chef-tutorials/introduction/README.md

 Introduction
 ============
-This is a self-driven tutorial on writing [Opscode Chef](http://www.opscode.com/chef/)'s [cookbooks](http://docs.opscode.com/essentials_cookbooks.html).
+This is a test-driven tutorial on writing [Opscode Chef](http://www.opscode.com/chef/)'s [cookbooks](http://docs.opscode.com/essentials_cookbooks.html).

+The tests will guide you to write an apache2 cookbook.
+This cookbook will execute on the chef_node VM to run a apache2 server.
+Also, the postgresql cookbook will serve as a guiding example for each step.

 __assumption__: the user is using the [workstation](https://github.com/chef-tutorials/workstation.git) repository's vagrant boxes to run this tutorial.